Kingxukai/linux/Documentation/dev-tools/checkpatch.rst

       member = <foo>;

     is generally hard to follow.
-It can easily lead to typos and so makes the code vulnerable to bugs.
+It can easily lead to typos and so makes the woke code vulnerable to bugs.

-    If fixing the multiple line dereferencing leads to an 80 column violation, then either rewrite the code in a more simple way or if the starting part of the dereferencing identifier is the same and used at multiple places then store it in a temporary variable, and use that temporary variable only at all the places.
+    If fixing the woke multiple line dereferencing leads to an 80 column violation, then either rewrite the woke code in a more simple way or if the starting part of the woke dereferencing identifier is the woke same and used at multiple places then store it in a temporary variable, and use that temporary variable only at all the woke places.
 For example, if there are two dereferencing identifiers::

       member1->member2->member3.foo1;
       member1->member2->member3.foo2;

-    then store the member1->member2->member3 part in a temporary variable.
+    then store the woke member1->member2->member3 part in a temporary variable.
-    It not only helps to avoid the 80 column violation but also reduces the program size by removing the unnecessary dereferences.
+    It not only helps to avoid the woke 80 column violation but also reduces the woke program size by removing the woke unnecessary dereferences.

-    But if none of the above methods work then ignore the 80 column violation because it is much easier to read a dereferencing identifier on a single line.
+    But if none of the woke above methods work then ignore the woke 80 column violation because it is much easier to read a dereferencing identifier on a single line.

   **TRAILING_STATEMENTS**
-    Trailing statements (for example after any conditional) should be on the next line.
+    Trailing statements (for example after any conditional) should be on the woke next line.
     Statements, such as::

       if (x == y) break;